Here are some tips for those working on becoming a CFI or who already is, but wants to be better at what they do.

 - Get adequate spin training.
 I would bet that most CFIs, or at least new CFIs, are not comfortable nor competent at teaching spins despite the endorsement they get that says they are!
 Having taught many CFIs and CFI candidates spins I have seen the weak knowledge of spins that most show up to training with.
 Did you know the national average for spin training in the U.S. is little to no ground instruction and then go fly and do 1 spin each direction.
 This earns the CFI candidate an endorsement.
 This is pitiful, abysmal, wrong, and any other negative words you or I can think of.

-I have queried each CFI that has come through the upset recovery & spin course at AFD and almost all of the answers are the same.
+I have queried each CFI that has come through the upset recovery & spin courses I have taught about their previous spin training and almost all of the answers are the same as the national average.
 How can a CFI be expected to be safe and able to teach spins if they can barely do a spin recovery themselves?
-At AFD we do a one-hour spin lecture and 3 one-hour spin flights.
-The spin endorsements we give out mean something.
+I typically give a 2 hour spin lecture and a minimum of 2 spin flights.
+The result is a CFI candidate with much more proficiency and confidence in spins that average.
+The spin endorsements I give mean something.

 Work hard on the spin academics so you know what you are talking about and can teach it well, get ground instruction from someone knowledgeable and at a BARE MINIMUM do at least 5 spin entries and recoveries each direction.
 More would be better.
 Even better yet, take a specialized spin training course if you can.